 Mental health treatments and alternative therapies using psychedelic drugs for conditions such as post-traumatic stress disorder, depression, and anxiety will be the primary objectives, with care objectives being focused on Texas’ substantial veteran population, the second highest of any U.S. State.

-Veteran support organizations The Mission Within and The Heroic Hearts project will act as program partners, helping to organize and encourage psychedelic research with veteran subjects suffering from mental health issues.
+Organizations supporting military veterans such as The Mission Within and The Heroic Hearts project will act as program partners, helping to organize and encourage psychedelic research with veteran subjects suffering from mental health issues.

-This announcement adds Dell Medical to the growing list of academic-affiliate psychedelic research centres currently operating in the United States as the first of its kind in Texas.
+This announcement adds Dell Medical at the University of Texas Austin campus to the growing list of U.S. academic-affiliate research centers investigating the therapeutic effects of psychedelics as the first of its kind in the state.

-“This research will bring further scientific rigor and expertise to study psychedelic therapy,” said centre co-lead Charles B. Nemeroff, professor and chair of Dell Med’s Department of Psychiatry and Behavioral Sciences and holder of the Matthew P. Nemeroff Endowed Chair.
+“This research will bring further scientific rigor and expertise to study psychedelic therapy,” said center co-lead Charles B. Nemeroff, professor and chair of Dell Med’s Department of Psychiatry and Behavioral Sciences and holder of the Matthew P. Nemeroff Endowed Chair.
 “Recent studies have demonstrated considerable promise for these drugs when incorporated with clinical support, and this work has the potential to transform how we treat conditions like depression and PTSD, and to identify synergies between these and other well-established therapies to achieve long-term benefits for those seeking treatment.”